National Women's Studies Association

-The National Women's Studies Association (NWSA) is an organization founded in 1977, made up of scholars and practitioners in the field of women's studies also known as women's and gender studies, feminist studies, and related names in the 21st century.
+The National Women's Studies Association (NWSA) is an organization founded in 1977, made up of scholars and practitioners in the field of women's studies.
+NWSA's mission is to further the global development of women's studies through open dialogue and communication.

-Their mission is to further the development of women's studies throughout the world through open dialogue and communication.
-Since its inception, NWSA has been the subject of controversy based on its failure to include marginalized women in the conversation.
-The NWSA offer two types of memberships, individual and institutional, both of which offer a variety of different benefits.
-In addition to hosting annual conferences, NWSA also provides access to constituency groups, and offers various awards, including NWSA Book Prizes, Women's Center Committee Awards, and Student Awards and Prizes.
+In addition to hosting annual conferences, NWSA provides access to constituency groups and offers various awards, including NWSA Book Prizes.
+Since its inception, NWSA has been the subject of controversy based on its failure to include the perspectives of marginalized women in its initiatives.

 Founding

 In 1973, women's studies pioneer Catharine R. Stimpson called for the founding of a national women's studies organization.
-Discussions took place over the next three years in women’s studies spaces.
+Discussions took place over the next three years in women's studies spaces.
 In 1976, Sybil Weir from San Jose State University called an official meeting for people interested in creating plans for a national organization.

 Following a grant from the Ford Foundation, the first NWSA conference was held in January 1977 at the University of San Francisco, co-sponsored by San Jose State University and the Santa Clara County Commission on the Status of Women.
 Over 500 people attended the three-day convention.
 According to Barbara W. Gerber, who served on NWSA's Coordinating Council, NSA aimed to be inclusive of all women, with a subset of regional groups, and agreed upon a leadership group known as the Coordinating Council.